Two-way player: Recent players

 In 2017, the Tampa Bay Rays selected Brendan McKay, a two-way player, and began developing him as a pitcher and a first baseman; he made his MLB debut as a pitcher and DH during the Rays' 2019 season.

 Shohei Ohtani, a two-way player as a pitcher and outfielder, moved from Nippon Professional Baseball to MLB in 2018 and became one of the few players to hit and pitch professionally.
 He has been used as a DH on days when he does not pitch.
 Ohtani was named the 2018 American League Rookie of the Year after becoming the first player since Babe Ruth to hit at least 20 home runs and pitch at least 50 innings in the same season.
 In 2021, Ohtani became the first player to be selected for the MLB All-Star game as both a pitcher and designated hitter, and he finished the year with 46 home runs and a 158 OPS+ as a hitter and a 3.18 ERA on the mound, winning the AL MVP award unanimously.
 In 2022, Ohtani became the first modern-era player to qualify for hitting and pitching leaderboards in the same season, and in 2023 was again the unanimous AL MVP, also making the All-MLB first team as both a designated hitter and starting pitcher.
+After a season-ending injury in 2023, Ohtani underwent his second major elbow surgery.
+Ohtani opted to play in the 2024 season, exclusively hitting as a designated hitter, where he became the first and currently only member of the 50 home run and 50 stolen base club.
+He went on to unanimously win his first NL MVP award in 2024, becoming the first full-time designated hitter to win the award.
+Ohtani returned to the mound on June 16, 2025 against the Padres in Dodger Stadium.
+Ohtani started game 4 at home in the NLCS against the Brewers.
+Ohtani pitched six scoreless innings while recording 10 strikeouts, allowing 3 walks and 2 hits, throwing 100 pitches—his highest pitch count since returning from surgery.
+Offensively, he hit three home runs—including a 469-foot homerun that was the longest recorded at Dodger Stadium that season— and drew one walk.
+The Dodgers won the game 5-1, sweeping the Brewers.
+Ohtani was awarded the National League Championship Series Most Valuable Player Award for his dominant performance.
+He went on to win his 4th unanimous MVP, joining Barry Bonds as the only players in Major League history to win four or more MVP awards.

 Pitcher Michael Lorenzen, a former two-way player at Cal State Fullerton, amassed 133 at-bats, 31 hits and seven home runs in his seven seasons with the Cincinnati Reds, and he played as an outfielder in 36 games.
 He would stop batting in the Major Leagues after leaving the Reds, pitching for the Los Angeles Angels, Detroit Tigers and Philadelphia Phillies, being named an All-Star and pitching a no-hitter in 2023.